 Additionally, Bryan is adept at performing large choral and orchestral repertoire.
 In April 2018 he performed Mendelssohn’s “Elijah” with the Houston Masterworks Chorus; in 2017, Strauss’ “Eine Alpensinfonie” with the Shepherd School Symphony Orchestra at Rice University.
 Bryan has also performed Poulenc’s Organ Concerto on multiple occasions, Saint-Saens’ “Organ Symphony” No. 3, the solo versions and chamber orchestrations of Durufle’s and Faure’s Requiems, and Bach’s Brandenburg Concerto No. 5 as harpsichord soloist.
 In the realm of early music, Bryan is an accomplished continuo artist and harpsichordist, having worked with such notables as Jeffrey Thomas, Trevor Pinnock, and Julianne Baird.

-As a church musician, Bryan is currently employed as Associate Organist at St. Paul’s Methodist Church in Houston, TX.
-He previously held the position of organ scholar at Wells Cathedral in Somerset, England, for the 2015-16 year, and held positions at St. Mark’s Episcopal Church and Tenth Presbyterian Church, both in Philadelphia.
+Bryan is currently employed as Interim Director of Music at St. Thomas’ Episcopal Church and School in Houston, TX, and as adjunct music faculty at Houston Community College.
+He previously held positions at St. Paul’s United Methodist Church in Houston; Wells Cathedral in Somerset, England; and St. Mark’s Episcopal Church and Tenth Presbyterian Church, both in Philadelphia.
 He has taken an active role in church music education, teaching children’s choirs in England and Houston, and working in various courses and events of the Royal School of Church Music in America.